 How we work

 To achieve our objective of providing world-class translation, we hand-pick the best freelance professionals available.
 Apart from holding a diploma or degree, our translators are also highly experienced and of mother tongue in the target language.
-They all proof-read the text before delivery, and we organize spot-checks internally.
+They all proof-read the text before delivery, and we organize QA checks internally.

 Our Translation Manager, Bernadette, handles all requests for support.
 She has over twenty years’ experience in this role in Switzerland, and previously was a Project Manager in the International Product Group of an American multinational in the UK.
 As a qualified translator, she can advise on the best way to approach translation tasks.